Using first principles to designing and implement a API to wrap ML functionality.

 - URI paths, messages, etc. should be as explicit as possible.
 Avoid using cryptic resource names, etc.

-GET /users not
+GET /users

-). - Plural nouns (
+). - Plural nouns (β

 GET /users/{userId}

-GET /admin-users/?find_desc=super
+GET /nlp-models/?find_desc=bert

 ). - Return appropriate HTTP and informative messages to the user.